-Every time we go for a walk at the moment, my children look for dandelion’s with a full seed head to pick and then blow so they can watch all the tiny parachutes float away on the wind.
-We started talking about why they fly so well, and their purpose.
+Every time we go for a walk at the moment, my children look for dandelions with a full seed head to pick and then blow so they can watch all the tiny parachutes float away in the wind.
+We started talking about why they fly so well and their purpose.
 This is also a fun way to find out about air resistance.

 Cut an A4 piece of paper lengthways in half so you have two long strips of paper.
 Roll each into a tube and stick it in place with sticky tape.
 Drop the tubes from somewhere high.
 You could try to time their fall (or just note it)

 Now use the scissors to cut down the tube in several places.
 (We gave one tube wide flaps and one very thin flaps.)

 Drop the tubes from somewhere high and watch them fall.
 Does one fall faster than the other?
 You could also compare the speed of a tube with no flaps falling from the same height.